1989 Chicago mayoral special election: Campaign

-The African-American anti-Sawyer faction, whose members were responsible for the lawsuit that led to the special election being ordered, rallied around Evans, whom they viewed as the proper heir to Washington's political legacy.

-Evans' allies criticized Sawyer; one of them, such as Dorothy Tillman, called the mayor an "Uncle Tom."
+The African-American anti-Sawyer faction, whose members were responsible for the lawsuit that led to the special election being ordered, rallied around Alderman Timothy C. Evans, whom they viewed as the proper heir to Washington's political legacy.
+Evans' allies criticized Sawyer; one of them, Dorothy Tillman, called the mayor an "Uncle Tom."
 Another alderman in Evans' camp was Bobby Rush.
-In July 1988, after months of attacks on him, Sawyer retaliated in July 1988 by stripping them of their committee chairmanships in a City Council restructuring.
+In July 1988, after receiving months of attacks from pro-Evans aldermen, Sawyer retaliated by stripping them of their committee chairmanships in a City Council restructuring.

-African-American support was reported to be split between Sawyer and Evans before the latter was taken off of the ballot.
+African-American support was reported to be split between Sawyer and Evans.
 Sawyer attempted to broker a deal to get Evans to withdraw from the primary, but in a stroke of luck for Sawyer, Evans was ultimately removed from the ballot.
+Evans ultimately appeared on the November ballot as the candidate of the Harold Washington Party.

+Daley, Sawyer, and Bloom participated in a debate.
+This was the last debate that Daley participated in as a candidate for mayor, as he did not participate in any debate during the general election or any of his subsequent re-election campaigns.

 In December, Edward M. Burke withdrew from the race and endorsed Daley.
 Just under two weeks before the day of the primary, Alderman Lawrence S. Bloom withdrew his candidacy and endorsed Sawyer.
 Bloom had entered the race in September 1988 and had originally started his campaign near the front of the pack, benefiting from what the press referred to as a "squeaky clean" reputation.

 During the campaign, Daley and Sawyer avoided lodging personal attacks, and both called for racial harmony.